microsoft/reverse-proxy/docs/docfx/articles/diagnosing-yarp-issues.md

 ## Using the debugger

 A debugger, such as Visual Studio can be attached to the proxy process.
 However, unless you have existing middleware, there is not a good place in the app code to break and inspect the state of the request.
 Therefore the debugger is best used in conjunction with one of the techniques above so that you have distinct places to insert breakpoints etc.

+## Network Tracing

+It can be attractive to use network tracing tools like [Fiddler](https://www.telerik.com/fiddler) or [Wireshark](https://www.wireshark.org/) to try to monitor what is happening either side of the proxy.
+However there are some gotchas to using both tools.

+- Fiddler registers itself as a proxy and relies on applications using the default proxy to be able to monitor traffic.
+This works for inbound traffic from a browser to YARP, but will not capture the outbound requests as YARP is configured to not use the proxy settings for outbound traffic.
+- On windows Wireshark uses Npcap to capture packet data for network traffic, so it will capture both inbound and outbound traffic, and can be used to monitor HTTP traffic.
+Wireshark works out of the box for HTTP traffic.
+- HTTPS traffic is encrypted, and so is not automatically decryptable by network monitoring tools.
+Each tool has workarounds that may enable traffic to be monitored, but they require hacking around with certificates and trust relationships.
+Because YARP is making outbound requests, techniques for tricking browsers is unlikely to apply to the YARP process.